echorashmi/algs200x/Week-3/Fractional-Knapsack/problem.md

 DONE 1.
 Design an Algorithm
     High Level Algorithm:
         DONE a.
-Calculate value per unit weight of all items
-        b.
-Sort by value per unit weight in decreasing order - TODO
+Calculate value per unit weight of all items DONE b.
+Sort by value per unit weight in decreasing order - TODO DONE c.
-        c.
 Compare highest value item to capacity.
-            i.
+            DONE i.
 If it's available weight is greater than or equal to capacity:
-                Return the capacity * value per unit weight ii.
+                Return the capacity * value per unit weight DONE ii.
 If it's available weight is less than capacity:
                 Add it to the total weight and total value of the loot.
                 Iterate (c) until condition (i) has been met and the loot is complete.
 NOT DOING 2.
 Prove that it is correct (By using Proof by Induction or Proof by Contradiction).